codefordenver/tutorials/intro-to-cljs/prelude.md

 # Functional approach

-## Defines standalone actions (expressions) that are composeable and reuseable
+## Defines standalone actions (expressions) that are reuseable and composeable
-- Passes data by ***value*** — every expression returns a new one
+- Passes data by ***value***.
+Every expression returns a new, transformed copy of the data
-- Compose expressions within a larger expression to create the system you want
+- Composes expressions within a larger expression to create the desired system
-- Language takes care of figuring out what parts of it can be cleaned up when they're no longer used
+- The language takes care of figuring out which parts can be cleaned up when they're no longer used

 ![](https://s3.amazonaws.com/stufff/fp-fish.jpg)
 [[source]](http://www.huffingtonpost.com/john-pavley/teach-a-kid-functional-pr_b_3666853.html)